- Would you like to invest in the NASDAQ, the US exchange which lists many of the world’s most exciting, growth-oriented high-tech companies?

 - Compare NASDAQ online brokers and set up your first order.

 - Get the pros and cons of investing in NASDAQ.

-Stock market investors resident in the UK are not limited to investing in companies listed on the London Stock Exchange (LSE).
-There are many online brokers offering them the opportunity to invest in companies listed on other major global exchanges, and one of the most popular destinations for UK overseas investment is America’s National Association of Securities Dealers Automated Quotations, better known as the NASDAQ.
+Stock market investors resident in Canada are not limited to investing in companies listed on the Toronto Stock Exchange (TSX).
+There are many online brokers offering them the opportunity to invest in companies listed on other major global exchanges, and one of the most popular destinations for Canadian overseas investment is America’s National Association of Securities Dealers Automated Quotations, better known as the NASDAQ.

 The NASDAQ and NYSE (New York Stock Exchange) are the two largest stock exchanges in the world.
-The NYSE has the larger market capitalisation, but the NASDAQ is recognised as the primary exchange for technology stocks such as Alphabet (the parent company of Google), Apple, Amazon, Meta Platforms (Facebook), Netflix, Nvidia, and Tesla.
+The NYSE has the larger market capitalization, but the NASDAQ is recognized as the primary exchange for technology stocks such as Alphabet (the parent company of Google), Apple, Amazon, Meta Platforms (Facebook), Netflix, Nvidia, and Tesla.

 Before you launch into investing in the NASDAQ, you need to know which types of investment and which broking platforms are available, the general procedure to follow and the pros and cons to be aware of.

-This is your complete guide to investing in the NASDAQ from the UK.
+This is your complete guide to investing in the NASDAQ from Canada.